-9.7.F Ballast Type
+9.7.E Ballast Type

 Teams will provide their own material for ballasting purposes.
-Ballast types allowed shall be either steel or lead shot or coin only.
+Ballast types allowed shall be either steel shot, lead shot, or coin.
 All other types of ballast will not be allowed.
 Consideration should be made with respect to the density of material selected and a driver's weight to ensure that the required ballast needed will fit into the container provided.